Are Illinois Records Public?

 - Illinois court records

 Note: Although public records include all activities carried out by any government body and its officials, it does not include the officials’ personal lives.
 Therefore, details of an official’s personal email or phone calls are not regarded as a public record.
+Persons who are interested in accessing public records may request a public data search or conduct a free public data search by querying the office of the relevant court custodian in the judicial district where the record is held.
+In Illinois, a public records request may be made at state level using the Form FOIA-1 (Freedom of Information Act Request)

 Who Can Access Illinois Public Records?